clayford/githelp/githelp.md

 `git reset .`

 ## How to fork and sync a repo
 1. go to the repo and click the Fork button.
-It’s now in your account.
+It's now in your account.
 2. `git clone git@github.com:clayford/benford.git` (example repo)
-NOTE: If you’re only interested in making a fork of the project and not contributing back to the original project, you can stop here.
+NOTE: If you're only interested in making a fork of the project and not contributing back to the original project, you can stop here.
 3. `cd` into new repo and add a Git remote that points back to the original repository (the one you FORKED):
 `git remote add upstream https://github.com/jfccoolbeans/benford.git`
-NOTE: assuming that your goal is to issue a pull request to have your changes merged back into the original project, you’ll need to use a branch.
+NOTE: assuming that your goal is to issue a pull request to have your changes merged back into the original project, you'll need to use a branch.
 4. create a new branch: `git checkout -b <new branch name>`
 5. Push changes back up to GitHub: `git push origin <new branch name>`
 6. Open a pull request: click Compare & Pull Request button and click Create Pull Request button
 7. The person approving the pull request needs to click the Merge Pull Request button
 8. Fetch from upstream repo: `git fetch upstream` (may need to wait for GitHub to catch up)
-9. Check out your fork’s local master branch: `git checkout master`
+9. Check out your fork's local master branch: `git checkout master`
 10. merge changes from upstream/master into the local master branch: `git merge upstream/master`
 11. delete the feature branch (because the changes are already in the master branch): `git branch -d <new branch name>`
 12. update the master branch in your forked repository: `git push origin master`
 13. push the deletion of the feature branch to your GitHub repository: `git push --delete origin <new branch name>`
-NOTE: your forked repository doesn’t automatically stay in sync with the original repository.
+NOTE: your forked repository doesn't automatically stay in sync with the original repository.
 To keep your fork in sync with the original repository, use these commands:

 `git pull upstream master`
 `git push origin master`